qensus-labs/venafi-codesigning-gitlab-integration/README.md

     paths:
       - C:\signed.exe

-# Verify 'signed.exe' that was fetched by the 'fetche' stage.
+# Verify 'signed.exe' that was fetched by the 'fetch' stage.
 verify_signtool:
   stage: sign
   image: